Debraheem/Massive_star_binaries/Lab3.md

 ### The black hole's evolution

 The accreted mass would cause the properties of the black hole to change.
-The no-hair theorems suggest that the only relevant parameters of an astrophysical black hole that fully determine its property are its mass $M$ and angular momentum $J$.
+The no-hair theorem suggests that the only relevant parameters of an astrophysical black hole that fully determine its property are its mass $M$ and angular momentum $J$.
 So, our task is to see how $M$ and $J$ evolve with time.
 Using $M, J$, we can define another parameter called the _dimensionless Kerr spin parameter_ of the black hole as

 $$
     a = \frac{Jc}{GM^2} ,